- CEE Home

 Looking for Help with Online or Blended Course Development?

-Starting Spring 2023, the Centre for Educational Excellence (CEE) will be offering additional support for the design and development of online (OL) and blended (B) courses.
-Our new team-based approach offers an opportunity to collaborate with and access support from CEE instructional designers, educational developers, technical, multi-media and IT specialists throughout the course development process.
+Our new team-based approach offers an opportunity to collaborate with and access support from CEE instructional designers, educational developers, technical, multi-media and IT specialists throughout the online (OL) and blended (B) course development process.

 Choose Either of the Following Options: